AdityaVijay1/CMSLearningJournal/week-3-learning-journal.md

 I spent approximately 11 hours this week on Content Management Systems

 # Content Insights
-This week I learnt a lot of things related to Word{ress from the class lecture, practical and online research.
+This week I learnt a lot of things related to WordPress from the class lecture, practical and online research.
 I created a website to specifically target an adult audience by providing a product line to their liking and a place for them to relax and socialize.
 This week's practical on WordPress provided a significant learning experience, allowing for the creation and customization of a website tailored to the coffee business.
 The process of working with WordPress unveiled a range of functionalities and tools specific to the content management system.
-Learning about WordPress's structure, modules, and template customization provided valuable insights into efficient website management.
+Learning about WordPress's structure, plugins, and template customization provided valuable insights into efficient website management.
 Understanding how to navigate and optimize WordPress's features was particularly enlightening, as it opened up opportunities to efficiently present content and create an engaging online experience for the coffee business.

 Through this week's practical and lecture I understood the need for tailoring content towards specific demographic to gain attention and awareness towards a brand and was an overall enlightening experience to have a mixture of design, information and technology.